david415/onionvpn/README.md

 hushTCP
 =======

-Hush TCP VPN - layering TCP inside of TCP headers
+Hush TCP VPN - encrypted IP packets inside of TCP headers

+The plan is to use PyNaCl (libsodium wrapper) secret box for encrypting the IP packets.